bartoszgorka/bartoszgorka.github.io/_posts/2021-12-01-automatic-tests-wont-solve-all-your-problems.md

 title: "Automatic tests won't solve all your problems"
 image: /assets/images/posts/automatic-tests-wont-solve-all-your-problems.png
 excerpt: >-
-  Automated testing can burden Quality Assurance teams from the monotonous manual review of every change.
+  Automated testing can unburden Quality Assurance teams from the monotonous manual review of every change.
   They can also be a great acceleration for programmers.
   But they won't make your organization or product great overnight.
   It would help if you had people's support, a clear plan, and an understanding of expectations.